 This one definitely overlaps with #1 because you have to ride a boat to get to Bled Island.
 However, you can also rent paddle boats and kayaks to explore the rest of the lake on your own.
 If the weather is clear and sunny, I highly recommend doing this in the early morning before the swarms of day trippers arrive at the lake.

 Renting a boat is a wonderful way to explore the lake and see some of the beautiful surroundings, like the island and Bled Castle.
+There’s a reason why this is one of the best things to do in Lake Bled.
 Rentals typically cost ~€10 per hour for a kayak and ~€20 per hour for a rowboat, depending on the season.

 3. Visit Bled Castle

-If you love historic buildings and want to see even more, you’re in luck – Slovenia is full of them!
+If you love historic buildings and looking for other things to see around Lake Bled, you’re in luck – Slovenia is full of them!
 Check out these other gorgeous castles in Slovenia.

 4. Explore Vintgar Gorge